skull4L/College-notes/Biology/(7) Genetics and Ecosystems/Populations in ecosystems/Predation.md

 • The prey population therefore increases.
 • With more prey now available as food, the predator population in turn increases.
 ![[Pasted image 20230214102715.png]]
+- The cycles shown above are known as boom and bust cycles
+-